 Seichoji Temple

 Seichoji Temple was founded in 771.
-In the Kamakura period (1185-1333), Nichiren Shonin, the founder of Nichiren school of Buddhism, was ordained as a priest and at the age of 32, he made a vow to establish Rikkyo and open the sect.
-The temple is 377 meters above sea level and is surrounded by cedar trees.
+During the Kamakura period (1185–1333), Nichiren Shonin—the founder of the Nichiren school of Buddhism—was ordained here.
+At the age of 32, he made his vow at this temple to establish Rikkyo and found the sect.
+Located 377 meters above sea level and surrounded by towering cedar trees, the temple offers a serene and spiritually inspiring environment.

-The temple grounds cover an area of 34,300 tsubo (about 113,256 square meters) and are dotted with a large hall, an ancestral hall, a koryu (a temple sanctuary), and a kannondo (a temple for the Buddhist Goddess of Mercy).
+The temple grounds span 34,300 tsubo (approximately 113,256 square meters) and include a main hall, an ancestral hall, a koryu (sanctuary), and a kannondo dedicated to the Buddhist Goddess of Mercy.
 The main hall enshrines Kokuzo Bosatsu, the bodhisattva of wisdom and good fortune.
-The central gate is a tangible cultural property designated by Chiba Prefecture, the great cedar of Kiyosumi is a natural monument designated by the national government, and the Forest tree frog is a natural treasure designated by Chiba Prefecture.

 The Kiyosumi Giant Cedar